Kingdom of Nepal

-In July 1950, the newly independent Republic of India signed a friendship treaty in which both nations agreed to respect the other's sovereignty.
-In November of the same year, India played an important role in supporting King Tribhuvan, whom the Rana leader Mohan Shumsher Jang Bahadur Rana had attempted to depose and replace with his infant grandson who would later become King Gyanendra.
-With Indian support for a new government consisting largely of the Nepali Congress, King Tribhuvan ended the Rana regime in 1951.
+King Tribhuvan played a significant role in ending the autocratic Rana regime and initiating the democratic movement in Nepal.
+During the Rana rule (1846–1951), the Shah monarchs had little real power, with the hereditary prime ministers from the Rana family exercising absolute control.
+However, Tribhuvan maintained covert support for political movements working to establish democracy, including ties with the Nepali Congress and other anti-Rana groups.
+In November 1950, amidst growing political unrest and demands for reform, King Tribhuvan sought asylum in the Indian Embassy in Kathmandu and later went into exile in India with most of the royal family.
+In response, the Rana regime declared his grandson, Gyanendra, as the new king, a move that was not recognized internationally.

 Unsuccessful attempts were made to implement reforms and adopt a constitution during the 1960s and 1970s.
 An economic crisis at the end of the 1980s led to a popular movement that brought about parliamentary elections and the adoption of a constitutional monarchy in 1990.
 The 1990s saw the beginning of the Nepalese Civil War (1996–2006), a conflict between government forces and the insurgent forces of the Communist Party of Nepal (Maoist).
 The situation of the Nepalese monarchy was further destabilised by the 2001 Nepalese royal massacre.

 As a result of the massacre, King Gyanendra returned to the throne.
 His imposition of direct rule in 2005 provoked a protest movement unifying the Maoist insurgency and pro-democracy activists.
 He was eventually forced to restore the House of Representatives, which in 2007 adopted an interim constitution greatly restricting the powers of the Nepalese monarchy.
 Following an election held the next year, the Nepalese Constituent Assembly formally abolished the kingdom in its first session on 28 May 2008, declaring the Federal Democratic Republic of Nepal in its place.

-Until the abolition of the monarchy, Nepal was the world's only country to have Hinduism as its state religion; since becoming a republic, the country is now formally a secular state.